NourSerw/Comments-Analyzer/README.md

 **2.1**: I have started and finished the second phase using twitter API.
 Now the application can fetch tweets from hashtags and/or replied to tweets.
 Currently I am using the free version of the twitter API so of course there is limitation to the amount of information retrieved.

 **2.2**: I am done with the general model and so far workds fine.
 Now I'm in the process of a new approach: Created two classification models for predicting football tweets and using them both to predict and comapre their confidence levels to pick the best prediction.
 As of this moment this has yet to be implemented.

+**2.3**: I am done with the twitter model, for the time being I have shelved the idea of implementing two competitive models and will file it as a spike, maybe in the future I can implement it.
+But for now analysis on twitter football hashtags and twwet conversations is complete.